Data Source

 MH-TEDS enhances the ability to report data on people with co-occurring mental health and substance use disorders.
 MH-TEDS also offers optional data fields for individuals with mental illness that are not captured in MH-CLD, such as referral source, details on criminal justice referral, income sources, and health insurance.

-The same set of mental health for National Outcome Measures (NOMs) enumerated under MH-CLD is also supported by MH-TEDS.
+The same set of mental health disorders for National Outcome Measures (NOMs) enumerated under MH-CLD is also supported by MH-TEDS.
 Thus, while both MH-TEDS and MH-CLD collect similar client-level data, the collection method differs.

 Please note, the data do not include all individuals receiving mental health treatment services.